dice-group/IndEL/README.md

 |Specific Domain |2621     |61816 |2453           |

 ## Annotation Stage
-There were six annotators who contributed to the annotation process.
-They are students of Informatics Engineering and Quran and Tafseer departments at the State Islamic University Syarif Hidayatullah Jakarta.
+The manual annotation of IndEL, in both its general and specific domains, was carried out by non-volunteer native speakers.
+Specifically for the specific domain (pertaining to the Indonesian translation of the Quran), the annotators comprised students in their fourth year of bachelor studies from the Quran and Tafseer department at State Islamic University Syarif Hidayatullah Jakarta.
+There were six annotators as follows:
 1. Anggita Maharani Gumay Putri
 2. Azmi Muchtar
 3. Muhammad Destamal Junas